oshanz/phoenix_diagrams/README.md

 end
 ```

-This mounts `ExDiag.DiagramLive` at `/diagrams` — no changes to your `app.js`
+This mounts `ExDiag.DiagramLive` at `/diagrams`.
+Keep in mind that
-or asset pipeline needed.
-See `usage-rules.md` and `CLAUDE.md` for how that's
-wired. `:diagrams_path` is required — there's no default.
+`:diagrams_path` is required.
+There is no default value.

 ### 2. Add diagram definitions

-ExDiag scans the directory given via `:diagrams_path` for `.exs` files, each
+Now give ExDiag something to show.
+It scans the directory you set in
-evaluating to a keyword list:
+`:diagrams_path` for `.exs` files.
+Each file should evaluate to a keyword
+list, like this:

 ```elixir
 # priv/ex_diag/backend/overview.exs